takaT-toho/intelligent-knowledge-distiller/README.md

     - Example: `https://example-aoai.openai.azure.com/openai/deployments/YOUR_DEPLOYMENT_ID/chat/completions?api-version=2024-02-01`

 - **OpenAI Model (Optional)**:
-  - This field is generally not required when using Azure, as the deployment name is automatically extracted from the Base URL.
+  - This field is generally not required when using an Azure Base URL, as the deployment name is automatically extracted from it.

 ### CORS Handling

-This project includes a simple Node.js Express server that acts as a proxy to handle CORS (Cross-Origin Resource Sharing) errors.
-When you run `npm run dev`, this proxy server starts automatically alongside the Vite development server.
-All external API requests from the application are routed through this local proxy, which then forwards them to the actual API endpoint (like Azure OpenAI).
-This approach completely avoids browser-based CORS issues.
+This project includes a simple Node.js Express server (`server.js`) that acts as a proxy to handle CORS (Cross-Origin Resource Sharing) errors.
+When you run `npm run dev`, this proxy server starts automatically on port 3001 alongside the Vite development server.

+All external API requests for custom URLs (like Azure OpenAI) are routed through this local proxy, which then forwards them to the actual API endpoint.
+This approach completely avoids browser-based CORS issues without requiring any special configuration from the user.

 ## Architecture and Processing Flow